SadhanaShreee/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.
-No. 7 - SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
+# SIMULATION OF PRE PROCESSING IN ADDITIVE MANUFACTURING
-### DATE:29-11-23

 ## AIM:
 ### To simulate the Pre Processing for 3D printing.